256lights/zb-stdlib/README.md

 Predominantly [MIT](LICENSE),
 although individual files may be under different licenses to comply with upstream licensing.
-For example, patches for a package covered under the GNU General Public License package are themselves licensed under the same license.
+For example, patches for a package covered under the GNU General Public License are themselves licensed under the same license.
 Files in this repository carry a [SPDX license identifier][] where possible.